What to Consider When Choosing a Screen Tent

 If you have a big family or like to entertain, a larger screen tent is the way to go, and many of these measure 12 feet by 12 feet.
-While some oversize screen tents take more work to set up, there are models that require only one person to erect.
+While some oversized screen tents take more work to set up, other models require only one person to erect.

 A variety of smaller screen tents for tighter spaces are also available.
-Some are not much larger than a traditional picnic table but still offer enough headspace to stand up and move around with ease.
+Some are not much larger than a traditional picnic table but still offer enough headspace to easily stand up and move around.

 Frame and Canopy Material